Impossibility of Depth Reduction in Explainable Clustering: Impossibility of Depth Reduction in the Plane for -means and -median

 \section{Impossibility of Depth Reduction in the Plane for $k$-means and $k$-median}

 In this section, we prove a strong lower bound on the price of depth reduction for $k$-means and $k$-median in two dimensions.
-As in \Cref{thm:imp-high-dim}, we construct a point-set $X \subseteq \mathbb{R}^2$, for which the optimal clustering can be explained by a decision tree of depth $k-1$ whose price of explanation is 1.
+We construct a point-set $X \subseteq \mathbb{R}^2$, for which the optimal clustering can be explained by a decision tree of depth $k-1$ whose price of explanation is 1.
 However, we show that, the low-dimensionality does not help reduce the price of depth reduction.
-Formally, we prove the following theorem. \begin{theorem} For every $k\geq 3$, and every polynomial function $p:\mathbb{N}\to\mathbb{N}$, there exists a point-set $X \subset \mathbb{R}^2$ (which can be represented in $|X|^{O(1)}$ bits) such that the following properties hold for $k$-means/$k$-median objectives: \begin{description} \item[Correctness:] There exists a decision tree of depth $k-1$ such that the price of explainability is 1. \item[Price of depth reduction:] For every $h<k-1$, every decision tree of depth $h$ yields a clustering whose cost is at least $p(|X|)$ times the optimum.
-In other words, $\Depth(X, k-2) \geq p(|X|)$. \end{description} \end{theorem} The proofs of the above theorem for the $k$-means and $k$-median objectives are very similar.
+Formally, we prove the following theorem.

+\begin{theorem} For every $k\geq 3$, and every polynomial function $p:\mathbb{N}\to\mathbb{N}$, there exists a point-set $X \subset \mathbb{R}^2$ (where $|X|$ is determined implicitly by $k$ and $p$, and $X$ can be represented in $|X|^{O(1)}$ bits) such that the following properties hold for $k$-means/$k$-median objectives: \begin{description} \item[Correctness:] There exists a decision tree of depth $k-1$ such that the price of explainability is 1. \item[Price of depth reduction:] For every $h<k-1$, every decision tree of depth $h$ yields a clustering whose cost is at least $p(|X|)$ times the optimum.
+In other words, $\Depth(X, k-2) \geq p(|X|)$. \end{description} \end{theorem}

+The proofs of the above theorem for the $k$-means and $k$-median objectives are very similar.
 Briefly, the underlying idea is to construct a point-set whose clusters are positioned such that the axis-parallel (either $x$ or $y$-axis) interval between any two clusters except one pair are blocked by a new cluster.
 Since the partition of clusters must be parallel to either $x$ or $y$-axis, we have that any cut line going through that interval will separate the points in the block cluster, and assign at least one point incorrectly.
 Therefore, to produce a perfect clustering, the decision tree must follow an `onion-peeling' approach, that is to output one cluster at each partition of the remaining space, leading to a decision tree of depth $k-1$.
 To get a lower bound on the price of depth reduction, it is imperative that the clusters are geometrically unbalanced, and we choose the distances between the clusters and the number of points in each cluster carefully.